deepak-yadav123/ReactJs-Web/README.md

+# About ReactJs-Web
+  ReactJs-Web is a website which is made in Fullly React It is done by the guidance of Respective HR Sir It is a Ui of Company Website  which is Corporate Instructor Learning at    your Desk I have used here Javascript and Html which was mandatory to use.

-# Worked and Improved In Website
+## Worked and Improved In Website
   I have added the New features in Website and made the website a creative one
 1. I have added the payment option in website for Purchasing and subscribing to the courses.
 2 .
 I have added FAQ'S Section  for the help of client.